 The need has been great for many years, and in 1985, Pastor Fernando Cuevas Matos responded to the need.
 He and several other pastors planted a church in the town and continued to work to meet the needs of the people through the creation of a school and children’s home.
 Both the children’s home and the school have been very successful, touching the lives of thousands of children and families.

 In 2015, Help One Now was approached about partnering with this work and building upon it through community development, family empowerment, and anti-trafficking.
 Now, thanks to generous sponsors and supporters, our children there are getting extra tutoring, including English lessons.
-A nurse visit the home once a month, giving the kids regular medical check-ups.
+A nurse visits the home once a month, giving the kids regular medical check-ups.
 We have also hired a psychologist to visit the home twice a month to listen to and counsel the children in order to ensure their emotional health.

-Year of Independence:
+Year of Independence: 1844

-The adult literacy rate is 90.1%
+- The adult literacy rate is 90.1%

-The youth literacy rate is 97.1%.
+- The youth literacy rate is 97.1%.

 - 45,000 people living with HIV/AIDS

-- Life Expectency is 73yr (up 5yrs since 1990)
+- Life Expectancy is 73yr (up 5yrs since 1990)

 - Use of improved drinking water sources in rural areas – 81.6%

-Human trafficking in the Dominican Republic is the third largest international crime enterprise in the Caribbean, generating 9.5 billion U.S, dollars annually.
+- Human trafficking in the Dominican Republic is the third largest international crime enterprise in the Caribbean, generating 9.5 billion U.S, dollars annually.
 Dominican women and children are reportedly subjected to forced sex in their own country and throughout the Caribbean, Europe, South America, and the United States.

-2015 Trafficking in Persons Report, Dominican Republic
+- 2018 Trafficking in Persons Report, Dominican Republic